Dr Aron Mazel

 • History of South African museums

-• The construction of hunter-gatherer archaeological history, including the integration of information derived from excavations with that from rock art (research area: Thukela basin, South Africa)
+• The construction of hunter-gatherer archaeological history, including the integration of information derived from excavations with that from rock art (research area: Thukela basin, including the northern uKhahlamba-Drakensberg, South Africa)

 • The absolute and relative dating of rock art